 Pros of ON setting

-1. The air in your home will be cleaner if it is pulled through a filtration or UV light system because it will be cleaning the air continuously.
+- The air quality in your home will be better if it is pulled through a filtration or UV light system because it will be cleaning the air continuously.

 Cons of ON setting